I often get questions regarding the content or mechanics of the Balance Mod, so I have

 level.
 Most of the time, a single level gain in a tech area is not a worthwhile upgrade - so most players will

 wait a few levels before deciding to upgrade a design or facility.
-In the Balance mod, tech levels are grouped up
+In the Balance mod, tech level increases have higher

 One complaint with the standard data files was a lack of variety in weapon usage.
 Each weapon had a lot of tech